 - Keeping an eye on AI, machine learning, and data science

 How to get there

-Listening, reading, and watching are great ways to learn bit for me, but I need to practice and use what I learn for it to stick.
-Of course, with the new job I get to use more of these skills all the time.
-However, I still need to work on practicing.
-VMs are a great way to work on some of the heavier configuration stuff and query tuning, but to combine my newly learned skills a bit I plan on using more containers for labs.
-They are quick and easy to spin up, and if I trash something…I can just nuke the environment and start over.
-Also, it gives me some experience with cross platform work.
+Listening, reading, and watching are great ways to learn for me, but I need to practice and use what I learn for it to stick.
+Of course, with the new job, I get to use more of these skills all the time.
+However, I still need to continue to practice.
+Virtual MAchines (VMs) are a great way to work on some of the heavier configuration stuff and query tuning.
+In the future, I plan on using containers for labs, where possible.
+Containers are quick and easy to spin up, and if I trash something…I can just nuke the environment and start over.
+Also, it gives me some experience with cross-platform work.

 It’s great to learn the basics, but to get better you have to work on more complex problems to push your comfort level.
 I can spin up a couple of VMs here and there to test with.
-Containers are easy to get going and spin up, which should help me learn to manage a number of them.
-Ultimately I am hoping to maybe get to a point where I can work with Azure by the end of the year.
+Containers are easy to get going, which should help me to learn to manage a number of them.
+Ultimately I am hoping to get to a point where I can work with Azure by the end of the year.

 You might have noticed in my list of skills I want to work on to improve for the upcoming year, I listed health in there as well.
 It wasn’t an accident, and it was very much intentional.
 Why?
 Well, it’s obviously a goal and it’s that time of year right?
 It’s more than that for me at this stage of my life, it’s become a necessity.
 I’ve spent so much time over the last 15 years of my life focused on my career and getting better at my job, that I have let my physical health slide.
 Oh sure, I get out occasionally to ride my dirt bike, or hike…but it isn’t enough.
 Going to the gym here and there isn’t enough.
 Having an overview of nutrition isn’t enough.
 I need to learn more.
 No, I’m not sick but I can be better.